2018 Slovenian parliamentary election: Domestic

 After the election, Janša stated that SDS would do everything in their power to form a stable government.
 He also expressed the opinion that it was impossible to form a new government without SDS.
-Articles in the journal Delo noted that although winning the most votes, SDS did not win the election as there is no easy way for them to form a coalition, especially due to the fact that Janša had acted divisively in the past, making potential coalition partners wary. Šarec was viewed as the key player, either as a potential coalition partner with SDS (a scenario that Šarec denounced) or as the next-in-line prime minister-designate in case of Janša failing to form the government.
+Articles in the newspaper Delo noted that although SDS had won the most votes, it had not won the election as it would be difficult for the party to form a coalition, since Janša had acted divisively in the past, making potential coalition partners wary. Šarec was viewed as the key player, either as a potential coalition partner with SDS (a scenario that Šarec denounced) or as the prime minister-designate if Janša would fail to form the government.

 Although losing a large share of the vote in comparison to the 2014 election, the result of SMC was viewed as a success as the party did not have a strong traditional voting base.
-In hindsight, Cerar's decision to resign as the PM was seen as a smart tactical move.
-The results of The Left and Party of Alenka Bratušek were seen as a success for respective parties while SD was seen as losing the votes to the Left.
-DeSUS got fewer MPs than in 2014, the alliance with Zoran Jankovič not having paid off.
+With hindsight, Cerar's decision to resign as PM was seen as a smart tactical move.

+The results of The Left and Party of Alenka Bratušek were seen as a success for these parties, while SD was seen as losing votes to the Left.
+DeSUS got fewer MPs than in 2014, possibly because their alliance with Zoran Jankovič had not paid off.
 NSi increased the number of seats but Tonin nevertheless offered his resignation to the party, not having fulfilled his goal of reaching above 10%.

 Party leaders Alenka Bratušek of PAB and Karl Erjavec of DeSUS did not get elected into the parliament.

-The return of SNS after 7 years of absence was viewed as a side-effect of the nationalist rhetoric in the media while Jelinčič publicly stated that he was interested in joining some government as a minister of culture.
+The return of SNS after 7 years of absence was viewed as a side-effect of the nationalist rhetoric in the media.
+Jelinčič stated that he was interested in joining the next government as minister of culture.

 SLS, once an influential party that participated in several governments, again failed to reach the 4% vote threshold, likely at the expense of SDS.
 Marko Zidanšek, the party president, immediately resigned.